Freddychu222/Pandemic/index.md

 - template: media-content
   block: media-2
   image_1:
+    image: "/uploads/cov_img.jpg"
+    caption: Caused by the virus <strong>SARS-CoV-2</strong></p>
+  image_2:
+    image: "/uploads/plague_img.jpg"
+    caption: Caused by the bacteria <strong>Yersinia pestis</strong></p>

+- template: media-content
+  block: media-2
+  image_1:
     image: "/uploads/covidspread.gif"
     caption: COVID-19 Spread in the United States
   image_2:
     image: "/uploads/plaguespread.png"
     caption: Black Death Spread in Europe

+- template: detail-content
+  block: two-column-2
+  headline: Spread
+  col_1:
+    content: <p style="text-align:left;">Most commonly spread from person-to-person by inhalation of respiratory droplets into the lungs.
+Based on current transmission rates, the virus is spreading easily and sustainably between people.
+Estimations place its infectivity between the flu and measles.
+Risk of animal to human transmission is considered to be very low.</p>
+  col_2:
+    content: <p style="text-align:right;">Most commonly spread from contaminated/infected animals.
+People were bitten by infected fleas (fleas get it from infected rodents) and came into contact with contaminated animal tissue.
+In some cases, humans who have developed pneumonic plague can transmit the plague in an aerosol form through cough droplets, but this was much rarer.</p>

+- template: media-content
+  block: media-2
+  image_1:
+    image: "/uploads/covidspread.jpg"
+    caption: COVID-19 Spread by WHO region
+  image_2:
+    image: "/uploads/plaguespread.jpg"
+    caption: Black Death Spread by Population

 - template: media-content
   block: media-2